Internet Credit Card Payment Processing

 Supported payment types

 Choosing a provider that covers all these payment options will enable you to better serve your customers.
 Stax, for example, supports multiple modes of payment.
-From credit and debit cards to mobile payments (like Apple Pay), ACH, and invoicing, Stax’s platform has everything you need.
+From credit and debit cards to mobile payments (like Apple Pay), ACH, and invoicing, Stax’s platform has everything you need to accept payments.

 Transaction fees and pricing structure